arlac77/etag-cache-leveldb/README.md

 ### loadResponse

-Constructs a new Response feed from the cahce is a matching etag is found in the cache.
+Constructs a new Response feed from the cache is a matching etag is found in the cache.

 #### Parameters